Maj18/Rparalog/README.md

 * makeblastdb 2.7.1+
 * blastp 2.7.1+
 * sqlite 3.27.2
-* a simple SwissProt.sqlite database should be built beforehand (see below for more instruction), and SwissProt.sqlite should be put in the folder src.
+* a simple SQLite database (with the fixed name: SwissProt.sqlite) should be built beforehand (see below for more instruction), and SwissProt.sqlite should be put in the folder, src/.
 		1. Download SwissProt database: `wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/ uniprot_sprot.dat.gz`
 		2. Put each SwissProt record on one line (sprot.tab),
 		```bash